COMMUNITY OF LA CONCHITA

 - 8″ of rainfall in any two-week period

-- The 2005 landslide occurred at the culmination of a wet 2-week period of rainfall where approximately 8″ of rain fell.
+- The 2005 landslide occurred at the culmination of a 2-week period where approximately 8″ of rain fell.

 - 1″ of rainfall per hour or greater carriers the potential to trigger flooding, landslides or debris flows at any location.